MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/get-started-release-notes.md

 **Workaround** Only option is to uninstall the Nano agent, then install the RTM version + desired update.

 ## Issues with updates of Nano agent
 **Description:** Updates to Nano agent will not be pushed from Windows Update.
-To update Nano agent you Will need to either download the available update and install using the PowerShell update scripts; or trigger a repair from an updated Management server.
+To update Nano agent, you need to either download the available update and install using the PowerShell update scripts; or trigger a repair from an updated Management server.

 **Workaround:** None.